 "When you lift the limits of your thinking, you expand the limits of your life.
 It's only when you can imagine a bigger life that you can ever hope to have one." - Gary Keller and Jay Papasan

-I got the idea from Thomas Frank who "got the idea from Joel Runyon, who created the world’s first impossible list and defined the difference between it and a regular ‘ole bucket list.
+I got this idea from Thomas Frank who "got the idea from Joel Runyon, who created the world’s first impossible list and defined the difference between it and a regular bucket list.
 Put simply, the impossible list is an ever-evolving list of experiences that build upon each other, help others as well as yourself, and implore you to take action."

 I hope this inspires you to make your own list and rethink what "impossible" really means.